paulappz/youtube-port-catalog/youtube_playlist.md

 ### Data model setup
 1. Navigate to your [Port Builder](https://app.getport.io/settings/data-model) page.
 2. Click the `+ Blueprint` button to create a new blueprint.
-3. Click the `Edit JSON` button on the modal that appears
+3. Click the `Edit JSON` button on the modal that appears.
-4. Copy and paste the blueprint schemas below into the blueprint editor
+4. Copy and paste the blueprint schemas below into the blueprint editor.

-### Add Youtuve Playlist and Video Blueprints.

 <details>
 <summary>Youtube playlist blueprint (click to expand)</summary>